4 Must-See: Medical Museums in Philadelphia

 • Default Helvetica Segoe Georgia Times

 Medical Museums PhillyPhiladelphia, PA - Looking for something unique to do on your next trip to Philadelphia?
-Make sure to visit one of these medical museums located inside The City of Brotherly Love.
-From a dental museum to Philadelphia's famed Mutter museum filled with body parts and oddities.
+Make sure to visit one of these medical museums in The City of Brotherly Love, from a dental museum to Philadelphia's famed Mutter Museum, filled with body parts and oddities.
 We have you covered with The Best Philly Medical Museums.

 Philly's Best Medical Museums to Visit